Brand/Model: Traveler Guitar Pro-Series

 It also competes in the same price range as the Pro Series guitar.
 It does come with a soft carry bag, so you’ll be set to go and travel with it where you wish.
 While Ed Sheeran gave this guitar its fame, we also found it worthy of its own review.

-But, if none of these guitars are fulfilling your idea of the perfect electro-acoustic, check out some of our other reviews instead.
+But, if none of these guitars are fulfilling your idea of the perfect acoustic electric guitars, check out some of our other reviews instead.
 You can’t say we haven’t given you plenty of options!

 Traveler Guitar Pro-Series FAQ